Leinadj/MEED-An-Unsupervised-Multi-Environment-EventDetector-for-Non-Intrusive-Load-Monitoring/README.md

-# Repository for the paper "MEED: An Unsupervised Multi-Environment EventDetector for Non-Intrusive Load Monitoring"
+# Repository for the paper "MEED: An Unsupervised Multi-Environment Event Detector for Non-Intrusive Load Monitoring"
 ### by Daniel Jorde and Hans-Arno Jacobsen

 ## Content